 *Note: All data is from the 1985 tournament to the present.

-For 18 of the 35 years since the NCAA tournament field expanded to 64 teams, at least one No. 14 seed has triumphed over a No. 3 seed.
-In the past three seasons, No. 14 seeds went winless in their opening-round games, which prior to 2017, hadn't happened since 2012.
+For 18 of the 35 NCAA tournaments since the NCAA tournament field expanded to 64 teams, at least one No. 14 seed has triumphed over a No. 3 seed.
+In the past three tournaments, No. 14 seeds went winless in their opening-round games, which prior to 2017, hadn't happened since 2012.
 From 2013 to 2016, at least one No. 14 seed advanced to the second round.

 The last No. 14 seed to pull off an opening-round upset came in 2016 when Stephen F. Austin, thanks to Thomas Walkup's 33 points, defeated No. 3 West Virginia, 70-56.The 14 seed's first-round record is still just 21-119, but the likelihood of an upset is still higher than a No. 15 or No. 16 seed winning against a No. 2 or No. 1 seed, respectively.

 Only two No. 14 seeds have ever advanced past the second round, and college basketball fans were treated to a big Cinderella story in 1986 when Cleveland State upset Indiana, 83-79, in the first round and then Saint Joseph's in the second round 75-69.